 These nomination procedures apply only to the Fritz J. and Dolores H. Russ Prize.
 Nominations must be submitted online at www.naeawardsonline.com.
 There are no restrictions on who may nominate candidates for the Prize.
 NAE members and non-members worldwide are eligible to receive the Russ Prize.
-Solicitations are sent to members and foreign associates of the U.S. National Academy of Engineering, foreign engineering academies, and other organizations and persons from around the world.
+Solicitations are sent to members and foreign members of the U.S. National Academy of Engineering, foreign engineering academies, and other organizations and persons from around the world.

 The Russ Prize is awarded for a specific achievement or for a series of achievements in bioengineering, and may be awarded to an individual or a group of individuals contributing to the same achievement(s).
 The Russ Prize is not awarded posthumously.
-Recipients of the Charles Stark Draper Prize are not eligible for the Russ Prize.
+Recipients of the Charles Stark Draper Prize for Engineering are not eligible for the Russ Prize.
 NAE members and non-members world-wide are eligible to receive the Russ Prize

-Nominations for the biennial Russ Prize will be accepted starting January 2013 by going online at www.naeawardsonline.com.
-The official call starts January 2, 2014, and ends on April 1, 2014.
+Nominations for the biennial Russ Prize will be accepted starting January 1, 2024 by going online at www.naeawardsonline.com.
+The official call starts January 1, 2024, and ends on April 1, 2024.
 Please see the NAE Awards Call for Nominations web page for additional information.